 At Precision Imports in Manchester, New Hampshire, we’ll be able to quickly and properly care for your vehicle’s brakes.
-Our ASE Master Certified technicians and professionally trained service advisors will quickly identify what’s wrong with your vehicle’s braking system and provide the service it needs to perform at its safest.
+Our ASE Master Certified technicians and professionally trained service advisors will quickly identify what’s wrong with your vehicle’s braking system and provide the brake repairs it needs to perform at its safest.
 Whether the brake pads are slightly worn or they’re completely gone, we’ll know how to handle any situation!

 The best way to avoid bad brakes is by making sure your vehicle goes through a routine maintenance check.
 These checks give our technicians an opportunity to monitor the condition of your brakes and determine if they’re safe or if they need replacing.
 With that said, we understand that life can get in the way and you may not be able to make every maintenance check.
 What’s the next best way?
 Knowing the signs of deterioration.
 By understanding these specific sounds and feelings, you’ll understand when your brakes need immediate care.
 Here are a few things you should look out for!